Q) Can I have a Wildflower Garden that will have color all season?

 Q) Why don't you sell a Shade mix for the deep shade?

 A)We have a shade mix, but it must get 3-4 hours of direct sun to survive.
 Plants that thrive in deep shade such as panax, arisaema, sanguinaria, trilliums, etc. have special requirements for the seeds to germinate and some can take up to 7 years to bloom from seed.
 Mother nature does a good job but she has patience, and most of us do not.
 Some of these wildflowers have hundreds of seeds and maybe only 3-5 will grow.
-So as you see, you would be greatly disappointed in a shade mix of this sort and you sucess would be slim to none.
+So as you see, you would be greatly disappointed in a shade mix of this sort and your success would be slim to none.

 Q) I want to plant some flowers and thought it would be cheaper to buy wildflower plants instead of hybrid perennials